SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Results and Discussion

-On VLA-3D, our method surpasses other methods on Hard statements by a large margin.
-VLA-3D contains a large set of statements using size and color descriptions when referring to objects, which our method effectively utilizes through object filtering, 2D caption descriptions, and the spatial reasoning toolbox to identify target objects with multiple distractors in the scene.
-Transcrib3D \cite{fang2024transcrib3d}, when not fine-tuned toward the dataset's hard statements, failed to generalize well despite using the same LLM backbone.
-The results on VLA-3D strongly support the benefits of incorporating 2D captions, as they provide critical, fine-grained object-level attributes that refine the referential grounding.
+On IRef-VLA, our method surpasses other methods on Hard statements by a large margin.
+IRef-VLA contains a large set of statements using size and color descriptions when referring to objects, which our method effectively grounds by utilizing object filtering, semantic attributes captured by captions, and the spatial reasoning toolbox to identify target objects with multiple distractors in the scene.
+Transcrib3D, when used in its zero-shot formulation with principles and not fine-tuned on the dataset's hard statements \cite{fang2024transcrib3d}, fails to generalize well despite using the same LLM backbone.
+The results on IRef-VLA strongly support the benefits of incorporating 2D captions, as they provide critical, fine-grained object-level attributes that refine the referential grounding.